fMbodji/React-projects/README.md

 # Web 102 - React Projects

 ## Description
-This repository contains my projects and assignments for the Web 102 course offered by CodePath.
+This repository contains my projects and labs for the Web 102 course offered by CodePath.
 The course focuses on building web applications using React, a popular JavaScript library for creating user interfaces.

 ## Course Overview
 Web 102 covers fundamental and intermediate concepts of React development, including: